immutag/immutag/README.md

     ├── .git          | Version and distrubtion via git-annex, ├── git-annex | but ipfs or other can be dropped in on top.
 ```

+### Use cases

+It's excellent for managing media files, such as images, music, and video but it can be used for any files, including software repositories (immutag will flatten them into a single file, likely .tar) before copying it into it's store.
+Really it can used on any type of files, whether version control is needed or not.

+## Test

+Make sure you're in the container.
+And please bear with as cli tests become more automated.

+Install tests along with immutag scripts.

+`./install`

+Change into test location.

+`cd /root`

+Run setup.

+`./setup_test.sh`

+Test.

+`cd immutag && ./add_file_test.sh`

+Teardown.

+`cd ../ && ./teardown_test.sh`

 ## Useful info

 While in fzf, find tags with exact matches use `'`: say you want to find a file with a `foo` and `bar` tag.